This topic contains information about fixes and updates in this service pack.

 For information about issues corrected in this service pack, see Known and corrected issues.

-Consider the following to retain the environment history and to ensure a smooth upgrade from version 3.0.10 to version 3.1.00 of BMC PATROL for IBM WebSphere Application Server.
+Consider the following to retain the environment history and to ensure smooth upgrade from version 3.0.10 to version 3.1.00 of BMC PATROL for WebLogic.

-If you want to use hash code paths in the instance names, BMC recommends that you, as the database administrator, add the
+If you want to use hash code paths in the instance names, BMC recommends that you, as a database administrator, add